gezatrianggono/EXECUTIVE-ANALYSIS-DOCUMENT_LLYODS-BANKS/README.md

 ![Box Plot: Rata-rata Pengeluaran per Bulan berdasar Status Churn](assets/CHART_2.png)

 * **Analysis:** The box plot demonstrates that the median spending of both retained and churned customers sits at an equivalent level (approximately $250).
 However, the wide data dispersion and the presence of outliers within the churned group highlight a critical dynamic.
-* **Business Insight:** SmartBank is not only losing customers with small transaction volumes but also High Net Worth Individuals (HNWIs) and SME business owners, represented by the outliers above the upper whisker.
+* **Business Insight:** Lloyds Banks is not only losing customers with small transaction volumes but also High Net Worth Individuals (HNWIs) and SME business owners, represented by the outliers above the upper whisker.
 Losing a single customer in this outlier demographic carries a significantly heavier financial impact than losing dozens of average retail customers.

 ### 3. Mapping Customer Economic Scale
 <!-- Ganti nama file di bawah ini sesuai dengan nama gambar bar chart yang kamu upload di folder assets -->
 ![Bar Chart: Tingkat Churn Berdasarkan Level Pendapatan](assets/CHART_3.png)

-* **Analysis:** "Low Income" customers constitute the largest portion of SmartBank's market share.
+* **Analysis:** "Low Income" customers constitute the largest portion of Lloyds Banks market share.
 The churn ratio remains relatively proportional to the population size across all income tiers.
 * **Business Insight:** Product substitution strategies must be tailored accordingly.
 Mass-market loyalty programs are suitable for the Low-Income segment, whereas the High-Income segment requires hyper-personalized intervention to prevent attrition.

 ### 4. Causality Correlation Matrix (Heatmap)